-3 credits (1 lec, 4 lec-lab hrs/wk)

-Covers all aspects of manual gas

-tungsten arc welding (GTAW) from safety

-and process operation through welding

-techniques and applications.
-Emphasis

-will be on safety, equipment setup,

-manual welding techniques, and

-procedures for both ferrous and

-non-ferrous materials, quality control

-and inspection, and industrial codes

-and procedures.
+(1 lec, 4 lec-lab hrs/wk) 3 credits Covers all aspects of manual gas tungsten arc welding (GTAW) from safety and process operation through welding techniques and applications.
+Emphasis will be on safety, equipment setup, manual welding techniques, and procedures for both ferrous and non-ferrous materials, guality control and inspection, and industrial codes and procedures.